mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 * Installation of the alpha Mesh Governance Discovery Agent (use `amplify central install agents` using the new **Kubernetes** option)
 * Providers can use new resource shortnames to access resources (use `amplify central get` to view the list of all resource shortnames)
 * Providers can remove previously configured parameters using the interactive mode of the Central CLI (use `amplify central config unset <key>`)
 * Providers can request multiple resources at one time.
-The result will show the resource tables split according to their resouce kind (sample `amplify central get apis,apisr,apisi –s <scopename>`)
+The result displays the resource tables split according to resource type (sample `amplify central get apis,apisr,apisi –s <scopename>`)

 ### Amplify Central WebUI